Skip to main content Back to Top

 Reason for the Shortage

-• Fresenius Kabi has fludarabine injection on shortage due to increased demand.
+• Fresenius Kabi has fludarabine injection available.

 • Pfizer discontinued fludarabine in August 2020.
 Their estimated market share was less than 1%.

-• Sagent has fludarabine on shortage due to manufacturing delays.
+• Sagent has fludarabine injection available.

 Available Products